 While maybe not as focused on delinquent rent, these non-profits offer other housing, budgeting, and credit services.
 The Housing-HUD Counselors and Budget Counselors in Tuscaloosa include.

 - Community Service Programs - 205-758-4756.
 601 Black Bears Way, Tuscaloosa, Alabama 35401

 - Tuscaloosa Extension – main phone number is 205-349-4630

 - Section 8 Housing vouchers in Tuscaloosa - 205-758-4997

 - Consumer Credit Counseling Services of Alabama – dial 800-662-6119

 - Northport Housing Authority is located at 3500 West Cir # 39 Northport, AL 35476.
 Or call 205-752-8171

 Shelters and very short term transitional housing is offered at

-Legal Services, which can offer legal advice on evictions, can be obtained from.
+Additional attorneys and/or paralegals offer free Legal Services.
+The firms or non-profits can offer legal advice on evictions, can be obtained from.